 EU-India Clean Energy and Climate Partnership

-In 2016, the EU and India established the "European Union -India Clean Energy and Climate Partnership" (CECP).
-The partnership promotes access to and dissemination of clean energy and climate friendly technologies and encourages research and the development of innovative solutions.
-It guides the energy and climate policy dialogue between the EU and India and helps supporting joint projects and joint research.
+In 2016, the EU and India established the EU-India Clean Energy and Climate Partnership (CECP), which promotes access to and dissemination of clean energy and climate-friendly technologies, and encourages research and the development of innovative solutions.
+This partnership guides the energy and climate policy dialogue between the EU and India and helps supporting joint projects and research.

 Current areas of collaboration include activities in offshore wind energy, roof top solar and solar parks, integration of renewable energy and storage, smart grids, biofuels and energy efficiency in buildings.

 An energy panel meets annually at senior officials' level.
-Working groups on various energy sectors are active, including on renewable energy, energy efficiency and energy security.
-In addition, energy cooperation is taking place through conferences, study tours, exchanges, business meetings, joint research and many other activities in a broad range of energy sectors
+Working groups on various energy sectors are actively working on renewable energy, energy efficiency and energy security.
+In addition, energy cooperation is taking place through conferences, study tours, exchanges, business meetings, joint research and other within these energy sectors.

-The EU is also providing support to Indian cities to join the Global Covenant of Mayors on climate and clean energy.
+The EU is also providing support to Indian cities to join the Global Covenant of Mayors for climate and energy.